hernanym/gene-finder.py-YHM-/README.md

 LLM: ChatGPT (Python) 4o

 Prompt:
-Using ReadFASTA code, Could you make the output any region between a start ('ATG') and stop codon ('TAA", 'TAG', 'TGA') in that FASTA file; consider three possible reading frames but ignore reverse compliments for now.
+Using ReadFASTA code, output any region between a start ('ATG') and stop codon ('TAA", 'TAG', 'TGA') in that FASTA file; consider three possible reading frames but ignore reverse compliments for now.

 '''